 The Notice states that the tenants had five days to pay the rent in full or apply for Dispute Resolution or the tenancy would end.
-I have no evidence before me that the tenants applied to dispute the Notice to End Tenancy within five days from the date of service.
+I have evidence that the tenants applied to dispute the Notice to End Tenancy, but that the hearing was cancelled.